 UCLA CMRS/Center for Early Global Studies

-Offers a number of fellowships and grants for academic and/ or research activities related to medieval and early modern studies.
+Offers a number of awards and grants for academic and/ or research activities related to medieval and early modern studies.

 UCLA Center for 17th- & 18th-Century Studies

-Offers awards such as the William Andrews Clark Memorial Library Dissertation Fellowship and Pre-doctoral Fellowship, for doctoral candidates whose dissertation involves extensive research in the Library’s holdings.
+Offers awards such as the William Andrews Clark Memorial Library Dissertation Award and Pre-doctoral Award, for doctoral candidates whose dissertation involves extensive research in the Library’s holdings.

 UCLA Center for the Study of Women

 Offers awards such as the The Constance Coiner Graduate Fellowship.
 Students should be engaged in research focusing on feminist and working-class issues.
 Must demonstrate excellence in teaching and a commitment to teaching as activism.

 UCLA graduate students are eligible for UC-wide awards and grants:

 A multi-campus research unit of the UC Office of the President based on the UC Irvine campus.
 The institute seeks to address topics traditional to the humanities in disciplines such as literature, philosophy, classics, languages, and history, as well as the pressing human dimensions that arise in the social and natural sciences, medicine, technology, and the professions.
 Awards provide a stipend plus a housing allowance.